0xpanicError/EigenLayer-Federated-Learning/README.md

 # EigenLayer-Federated-Learning
 This repository is incomplete.
-It is supposed a rough interpretation of the architecture described below to implement a Federated Learning
+It is supposed to be a rough interpretation of the architecture described below to implement a Federated
-Network as an Actively Validated Service on EigenLayer.
+Learning Network as an Actively Validated Service on EigenLayer.
 <br><br>
 Currently Implemented:
 - A CNN model using gorgonia training on MNIST dataset